 There is also one about the player character in first person shooters and how every body part except the arms is not visible.
-In Hero's Duty, the player character is just a robotic screen on wheels, with arms resembling those of the other characters.
+In Hero's Duty, the player character is just a robot with arms resembling those of the other characters.

 Laser-Guided Amnesia: King Candy tampered with the code in Sugar Rush so that no one would remember who Vanellope was by locking everyone's memories up in a chest.
 Only Sour Bill knows of this incident, which he tells Ralph, but not even he remembers Vanellope's true identity.